food-mafia-000/UAV_projects/README.md

 # UAV_projects

- All the Task will be atached
+ All the Task will be atached here:

  #Task 0 - Colour detection
  #Task 1 - Length and bredth of red rectangle